Workshops

 Interactions with Police: Know Your Rights

-In this workshop, attorney Qusair Mohamedbhai and Sheriff Tyler Brown will simulate students getting pulled over for a traffic stop.
-In this interactive simulation, they will walk students through the do’s and don’ts of surviving a police encounter, within the framework of knowing your rights.
+In this workshop, we will talk and walk through the do’s and don’ts of surviving a police encounter, within the framework of knowing your rights.

-Intersectionality and Rape Culture: Addressing the Unique Challenges Faced by LGBTQ+ and Disabled Youth
+Intersectionality and Rape Culture: Addressing the Unique Challenges Faced by LGBTQIA+ and Disabled Youth

 This workshop will explore how rape culture impacts marginalized youth identities, specifically LGBTQIA+ and disabled youth.
 Through an interactive needs assessment, participants will gain insight into the unique barriers and challenges these youth face in terms of sexual violence.
 In small group discussions, attendees will brainstorm and develop practical, community-based solutions for creating preventative environments.
 By the end of the session, participants will leave with a deeper understanding of how to address the root causes of sexual violence and actionable strategies for creating safer, more inclusive spaces for these vulnerable populations.